Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Introduction

 \begin{enumerate} \item \textbf{RQ1}: \RQone \item \textbf{RQ2}: \RQtwo \end{enumerate}

 Our findings show that (1) LC-RAG improves RAG retrieval, enabling Copa to provide personalized support that fosters critical thinking; and (2) students perceive their interactions with Copa as epistemically valuable.
-This research advances AIED methodology by improving pedagogical agents' ability to interpret collaborative discourse and deliver context-aware interventions in computational modeling environments.
+This research advances AIED methodology by improving the ability of pedagogical agents to interpret collaborative discourse and deliver context-aware interventions in computational modeling environments.